 The Woodside-operated Pluto field, discovered in 2005 with the Pluto-1 well, is situated in the North West Shelf of Australia in the Carnarvon basin 40km east of the Jansz field.
 The target is located below the continental slope in water depths ranging from 0.4 - 1km.
-Four saillines through the centre of the field are fed into the XWITM for velocity model optimisation.
+Four saillines through the centre of the field are fed into the XWITM algorithm for velocity model optimisation.

 XWITM model evolution